Green Rose Farms is a small, sun-grown micro cultivator in New Brunswick, about 20 minutes outside of Moncton.

 “I can sell seeds directly into the provincial markets now, but I think it’s hard to build excitement for a seed release that’s only maybe four out of ten provinces.
 I’d like to see the seed brands be coast-to-coast, so I am looking for a medical partner for that.”

 He says that building partnerships to get to market is something he quickly learned.
 Although he wants to get his own processing and sales licence in another few years, finding someone who can just take a crop and deal with all the other steps has its advantages.

-After running a modest 25kg crop in the first year, Hicks says he’s planning for around 80kg this year, which he hopes will be enough to justify his time and expenses.
+After running a modest 25kg crop in the first year, Jones says he’s planning for around 80kg this year, which he hopes will be enough to justify his time and expenses.
 Ideally, he is looking for a local processor that offers solventless extraction.

 Although he says he loves growing cannabis, he emphasizes that with current prices for cannabis—especially outdoor cannabis—sometimes going for as little as under $1 a gram, it’s a tough row to hoe.